OPEN UNTIL FILLED

-The University Corporation at Monterey Bay is a non-profit institution that is related and affiliated with the California State University, Monterey Bay.
-The University Corporation at Monterey Bay is a nonprofit 501©(3) public benefits corporation that is a recognized auxiliary organization of California State University and was established in July 1994.
+The University Corporation at Monterey Bay is a non-profit institution related and affiliated with the California State University, Monterey Bay.
+The University Corporation at Monterey Bay is a nonprofit 501(c)(3) public benefits corporation that is a recognized auxiliary organization of California State University and was established in July 1994.
 The University Corporation’s mission is to further the educational purposes of the University.
-The University Corporation at Monterey Bay is an equal opportunity employer and is committed to building a pluralistic university by hiring personnel with competencies and experience related to the regional and State Population.
+The University Corporation at Monterey Bay is an equal opportunity employer committed to building a pluralistic university by hiring personnel with competencies and experience related to the regional and State Population.
 The University Corporation at Monterey is committed to a standard of excellence in the services it provides and in the quality of work expected of its employees.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include. but are not limited to. the following:

 - Provides post award administrative support including, account establishment, expenditure approvals, financial detail, and reporting requirement information.
 Monitors for allowability on contracts, internal controls, and compliance management.